Cannabis in Israel

-Cannabis in Israel is allowed for specified medical usage, and is illegal but partially decriminalized for recreational use, with prosecution for home use and possession of 15 grams or less generally not enforced by the authorities.
+The possession, use, and distribution of cannabis without a license in the State of Israel are violations under the Dangerous Drugs Ordinance.
+A decade ago, despite these regulations, enforcement was relatively lax, partially influenced by a political movement advocating tolerance.
+Over the years, the enforcement approach has progressively become more lenient.
+As of 2021, cannabis use has been fully decriminalized, with it being treated as an administrative infraction primarily when used in highly visible public places.
+There is a possibility that cannabis may be legalized for recreational use by adults aged 21 and older in the future, with regulations akin to those for alcohol.
 Public and cross-party political support for the complete decriminalization of cannabis increased in the 2010s with increasing usage for both medical and recreational purposes, and the establishment of a political party primarily devoted to this cause; on July 19, 2018, the Knesset approved a bill for decriminalization, although the supporters of recreational cannabis use insisted that this did not represent complete decriminalization.
 The law came into effect on April 1, 2019.
 On June 25, 2020, further legislation designed to decriminalize possession of up to 50 grams of cannabis began its passage through the Knesset.

 Under current rules, citizens caught using cannabis in public cannot be arrested if they have no previous record of cannabis use, but may face fines of up to 1000 NIS.
 The money collected from these fines is used to support education and rehabilitation programs.